 Open, unprotected rough areas should be avoided due to winter frost.
-Altitudes up to 1,400m are no problem for most varieties.
-Slope and lake district areas should also be avoided as they can become flower frost hazards.
+Altitudes up to 1,400 m are no problem for most varieties.
+On slopes, care should be taken to avoid cold lakes as they can become flower frost hazards.

 When choosing locations close to forest areas it is important that all plots, or areas should be fenced in order to prevent damage being done by wandering game (deer etc.).